 illustration in Riji gushi (‘stories for everyday’), woodblock print, Jiajing period (1522-67), Ming dynasty, source temporarily unavailable

 Lord Yellowstone deliberately dropped his shoe down the embankment and asked Zhang to fetch it and put it back onto his foot.
 Stomaching his resentment, Zhang meekly did what he was told to do.
 And then, Lord Yellowstone twice made early-morning appointments with him but cancelled them because Zhang arrived later than he did.
 The third time Zhang arrived at midnight way ahead of the designated time and his humility and perseverance impressed the old man, who then passed on to him the ancient wisdoms and art of war.
 Later, Zhang helped the founder of the Han dynasty, Liu Bang (d.
-195 BCE), with the invincible strategies and became one of Liu’s three top lieutenants.
+195 BCE), with the invincible strategies and became one of Liu’s top three lieutenants.

 张良圯桥拾履青花笔筒